-Various regions throughout the world are exploring connected vehicle technologies, and there have been several different approaches to developing these technologies.
-Research, demonstration, and deployment projects, in particular those in the United States, Europe, and Japan, have demonstrated the potential of connected vehicles to improve transportation systems.
-In the United States, the focus is primarily on connected vehicle safety research.
+Various regions throughout the world are exploring CAV technologies, and there have been several different approaches to developing these technologies.
+Research, demonstration, and deployment projects, in particular those in the United States, Europe, and Japan, have demonstrated the potential of CAVs to improve transportation systems.
+In the United States, the focus is primarily on safety research.
 While some states currently have roadside infrastructure deployed, this is largely for research and demonstration purposes.
 Europe has a similar research-based approach, emphasizing safety and efficiency.
-However, projects in Europe have been significantly more top-down and have involved large coalitions of countries, industry partners, and universities.
+In Europe, however, projects have been significantly more top-down and have involved large coalitions of countries, industry partners, and universities.
 Japan already has deployed a connected vehicle system that uses mobile phone technology, DSRC, and infrared and already has a significant user base due to its ubiquitous electronic tolling system.

-Despite the regional difference in connected vehicle programs, there have been many overarching themes that could be useful to consider with respect to connected vehicle technology deployment.
-The following subsections discuss potential funding strategies that have been used to support connected vehicle programs as well as important factors that can affect the success of connected vehicle deployment.
+Despite the regional difference in CAV programs, there have been many overarching themes that could be useful to consider with respect to technology deployment.
+The following subsections discuss potential funding strategies that have been used to support CAV programs, important factors that can affect the success of deployment, and the convergence of connected and automated vehicle technologies.